- Cookies that enable provisioning of services you require.

 On the second day of the conference, the focus shifted to domain renewal rates, data quality, and the accuracy of user information.
 Industry experts discussed how to measure domain renewal trends and what these trends reveal about market development and user behavior.
 The importance of customer and domain holder data verification was also examined, along with the impact of artificial intelligence on the industry and the broader internet ecosystem.

-The third day of the conference featured thematic working groups and practical sessions, in which NIC.LV colleagues also participated.
-During the parallel sessions, experts from various fields discussed current challenges facing the domain name industry — ranging from legal and regulatory matters to technology, user behavior, and marketing.
+On the third day of the conference, thematic working groups and practical sessions took place, with participation from NIC.LV colleagues.
+Experts from different fields discussed current challenges in the domain name industry — ranging from legal and regulatory matters to technology, user behaviour, and marketing.

-Particular attention in the working groups was devoted to domain name security and the prevention of malicious abuse, customer and registrant data verification, the development of DNSSEC, and future cybersecurity solutions.
-Separate sessions also addressed the impact of artificial intelligence on the domain name industry, as well as changes in user behavior and domain renewal trends.
+Particular attention in the working groups was devoted to domain name security and abuse prevention, registrant data verification, the development of DNSSEC, and future cybersecurity solutions.
+Separate sessions also explored the impact of artificial intelligence on the domain name industry, as well as changing user behaviour and domain name renewal trends.

-Conference participants also shared experiences regarding cooperation between registries and registrars, digital identity protection, improving customer experience, and marketing activities in a competitive environment.
+Participants also exchanged experience on registry and registrar cooperation, digital identity protection, customer experience improvement, and marketing activities in an increasingly competitive environment.